Yangtze Delta: Transportation

-The area is home to an extensive transport network.
-The area has one of the highest private vehicle ownership rates in China, and traffic rules governing Jiangsu, Shanghai, and Zhejiang are relatively strict compared to the rest of the country.
-The region contains major hubs for shipping and international trade, including the ports of Shanghai and Ningbo-Zhoushan, the world's largest container and cargo ports, respectively.
-The region also includes the Hangzhou Bay Bridge, which at 36 km is the world's longest cross-sea bridge, and the densest network of rapid-transport rails in the world, spread out across 12 railway lines.
+The region has a well-developed transport infrastructure, with one of the highest rates of private vehicle ownership in China.
+Traffic regulations in Jiangsu, Shanghai, and Zhejiang are also comparatively stricter than in other parts of the country.
+Major shipping and trade hubs, such as the Port of Shanghai and the Port of Ningbo-Zhoushan, are located here; these ports are the largest in the world for container and cargo handling, respectively.
+The area is also home to the Hangzhou Bay Bridge, the world's longest cross-sea bridge at 36 km, and has the densest network of rapid transit railways, spanning 12 lines.

 Climate

 The Yangtze Delta has a marine monsoon subtropical climate, with hot and humid summers, cool and dry winters, and warm spring and fall.
 Winter temperatures can drop as low as -10 °C (a record), however, and even in springtime, large temperature fluctuations can occur.